 This is your unique reference for the electricity supply allocated to your property.

 This shows your gas usage.
-This can be based on meter readings you’ve given us, or we will estimate based on your previous usage.
+This will be based on meter readings that you’ve given us, or we’ll use estimates based on your previous usage.
+E indicates estimates, C indicates a read that you’ve submitted and S is a smart meter reading.

 Gas meters measure your usage in cubic meters (metric) or cubic feet (imperial).
 This is used to convert your usage to kilowatt hours.
-For imperial meters, we will first convert cubic feet to cubic meters.
+For imperial meters, we’ll convert cubic feet to cubic meters.

 Gas Supply Number